linnarsson-lab/loompy/README.md

 Loom files (`.loom`) are created in the HDF5 file format, which supports an internal collection of numerical multidimensional datasets.
-See *Internals* below.
-HDF is supported by many computer languages, including Java, MATLAB, Mathematica, Python, R, and Julia. `.loom` files are accessible from any language that supports HDF5.
+HDF5 is supported by many computer languages, including Java, MATLAB, Mathematica, Python, R, and Julia. `.loom` files are accessible from any language that supports HDF5.

 ## Installation